 Unpack the things that are most important, such as medication, shower curtain and towels.

-Make sure toiletries put in an orderly spot.
+Make sure toiletries are put in an orderly spot.

 Be sure the bathroom’s mechanical systems are functioning.